General Electric shareholders reject CEO Larry Culp's pay

-A majority of shareholders at the General Electric Co (GE.N) annual general meeting rejected the pay packages for named executive officers, including CEO Larry Culp, whose compensation for 2020 tallied $73.2 million.
+NEW YORK (Reuters) - A majority of shareholders at the General Electric Co annual general meeting rejected the pay packages for named executive officers, including CEO Larry Culp, whose compensation for 2020 tallied $73.2 million.

 According to preliminary results, 57.7% of shareholders rejected General Electric’s pay packages, a strong rebuke to executives of the industrial company, which is in the middle of a challenging turnaround.